mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 The shell command has also the `--bind` option which allows to mount arbitrary directories from the host into the container during the shell session.

-Please not that if a command exits with a status other than zero, then the image isn't rebuilt automatically.
+Please note that if a command exits with a status other than zero, then the image isn't rebuilt automatically.
 So its also advised to rebuild the container with
 ```
 wwctl conainer build leap15.5